 Platform: Sriskandarajah says she wants to focus on “community-driven development” for Scarborough.
 The trustee has spoken about the “alienation” felt by residents of Scarborough and said that residents’ tax dollars should go toward their own neighbourhoods, not other parts of the city.
 “In Scarborough, we pay our property taxes, but we often don’t feel that those investments come back to us,” she said in a campaign video.
 Her campaign includes a commitment to consultation with local residents.

-On her website, Sriskandarajah’s priorities include making city services like snow removal more reliable, improving programs for youth and seniors, safeguarding parks, supporting community policing, and implementing road safety measures, though she does not elaborate on how she’d enact these changes.
+On her website, Sriskandarajah’s priorities include making city services like snow removal more reliable, improving programs for youth and seniors, safeguarding parks, supporting community policing, and implementing road safety measures.
+She has argued that five bridges in Rouge National Park—especially Stott’s Bridge, which has been closed since July 2024—need to be repaired, and shared a plan which includes lobbying Parks Canada and the province to share the cost.

 —